Samantha-Kwok/SQL_Analysis_SF_Bay_Area_Bike_Share/README.md

 <img src="static/Q7_SQL.PNG">

-## One of more interesting analysis is exploring which customer types take more trips or take longer trips
+## 3.One of more interesting analysis is exploring which customer types take more trips or take longer trips

 <img src="static/Q10_Visual.1.PNG">

+There are two type of riders classified in the TRIP table : customes or subscribers.
+In this context, customer here means casual rider or pay-as-you-go rider.
+At first, I assumed that pay-as-you-go riders would have taken more short trips for the purpose of sighseeing whereas subscribers would benefit from the subscription an take more long trips.
+After the running SQL commands, it turned out that about about 96% of bike trips are 10-minute bike trips done by subscribed riders.
+This could lead us to assume that most of riders are local residents and they mainly rent a bike to commute to work.
+To validate this, we need more infomration about riders.

 ## Database Schema-Appendix 1
 #### Table 1-Station